 The hike takes 1 to 1.5 hours roundtrip.
 Interestingly, the real star of the hike is the surrounding jungle, not the waterfall at the end.
 The Manoa Valley looks like a scene from Ferngully!
 The beautiful monkeypod tree canopy casts shade over giant climbing monstera, jungle fern, blossoming ‘Ohi’a lehua trees, and hanging hibiscus.

 There are also giant moss-covered “fairy logs” and serene bamboo tunnels throughout the trail, which is not very steep.
 It rises approximately 800 feet to the falls.

 PSA: Don’t Swim Here!

 PSA: you should not drink or swim in the falls!
 The Manoa waterfall might look picturesque, but the local feral pig population pees in the water.
 This, in turn, puts swimmers at risk for contracting Leptospirosis (a very unsexy picture of paradise– sorry to be a buzzkill).

 The Manoa Falls Trail is also pretty muddy even when it hasn’t rained.
-Be sure to wear shoes with tread that you wouldn’t mind dirtying.
-Fortunately, there are hoses back at the trailhead for rinsing off shoes and legs afterwards.
+Be sure to wear shoes with good tread that you wouldn’t mind dirtying.
+Fortunately, there are hoses back at the trailhead for rinsing off shoes and legs afterward.